natebranda/Bull/README.md

 ### Technologies Utilized

 <!-- TODO: List tools, libraries, Unity features, or frameworks you used. -->
+* Visual Studio
+* Unity Animator
+* UnityEngine
+* TMPro
+* System.Collections.Generic
+* Unity3D
+* Unity Inspector (Unity Inspector 3D sound options)

 ### Systems Implemented

 <!-- TODO: List the systems you implemented (e.g., movement, UI system, environment interactions). -->
+* Player movement system (stepping, turning)
+* Player interaction system (looking/targeting objects, interacting with objects)
+* Step system (creating floor objects that make their corresponding step sound when walked on)
+* To Do List system (Accounting for both the chores that have been completed and the in game time passed from completing said chores and sequentially activating more chores as needed)
+* Sause Menu
+* Main Menu

 ## Code Highlights